AOEpeople/aoe_technology_radar/README.md

 ### ✨ Version 5.0.0

-In this version, we transitioned from "quadrants" to "segments" for enhanced flexibility and organization.
+In this version, we transitioned from `quadrants` to `segments` for enhanced flexibility and organization.
 This update supports 1 to 6 segments, allowing you to customize your radar as needed.
 Simply update the attribute in your `config.json` and add or remove segments as desired.
 The radar will automatically adjust to the number of segments.

+Deploy your radar using GitHub Actions and GitHub Pages.
+The repository includes a preconfigured workflow (`.github/workflows/main.yml`) that builds your static site and automatically publishes it to GitHub Pages whenever you push to the default (`main`) branch.

 ### Version 4.0.0